 Chorus will expose the student to a variety of traditional and contemporary styles of vocal music.
 Prior musical knowledge or experience is not necessary, but students must be able to match pitch.
+This course is not weighted and will not be included in a student's ranking GPA.

 91018.
+BAND A

-BAND A Gr.
-9-12 0.70 Credit Half Year
+0.70 Credit

 Open to qualified instrumentalists except string, keyboard and guitar players.
 During the first several weeks, students will be instructed in marching music and drill.
 The remainder of the semester will focus on the performance of concert band literature.
 Students are expected to attend all after school rehearsals and performances.
+This course is not weighted and will not be included in a student's ranking GPA.